 This forms a basis for the drawing of plans which enable hypotheses about any original or concept state of an instrument based on the documented traces of manufacturing or changes.
 Only then any reconstructions of eventual concepts can be based on a solid data fundament.
 These also can be realised on a virtual basis without any modifications or alterations of the original instrument.

-These plans and the recorded work traces allow the production of a replica within a separate re-engineering process.
+These plans and the recorded work traces allow the production of a replica within a separate reverse-engineering process.

-By comparison of recorded work and tool traces with those left during the replica productioning re-working the traditional handicraft process permits insights in the original planning and production stages of the original instrument, without any affecting, deteriorating or destroying any traces in the original instrument.
+By comparison of recorded work and tool traces with those left during the replica productioning re-working the traditional handicraft process permits insights in the original planning and production stages of the original instrument, without any affecting, deteriorating or destroying the traces recorded in the original instrument.

 (See here some recent examples;